PrestaShop/prestashop-specs/Order Page View.md

 [Carts rules list](https://invis.io/YKTGGFZAMCB#/385922052__Order_Details_-_Discounts_Applied)

-**If the order status is considered as paid**, either on adding a product or adding a discount adding, the user as to specify on **which generated invoices it will be applied.**
+**If the order status is considered as paid**, either on adding a product or adding a discount adding, the user has to specify on **which generated invoices it will be applied.**

-The bottom of the product panel resume in a list all the order:
+The below the product panel, there is the order's summary:

 -   **Products total with taxes excluded**
 -   **Total shipping**